freqtrade/freqtrade/docs/data-download.md

 Freqtrade currently supports 2 dataformats, `json` (plain "text" json files) and `jsongz` (a gzipped version of json files).
 By default, OHLCV data is stored as `json` data, while trades data is stored as `jsongz` data.

-This can be changed via the `--data-format` and `--data-format-trades` parameters respectivly.
+This can be changed via the `--data-format-ohlcv` and `--data-format-trades` parameters respectivly.

 If the default dataformat has been changed during download, then the keys `dataformat_ohlcv` and `dataformat_trades` in the configuration file need to be adjusted to the selected dataformat as well.